-Have You Been Injured In A Truck Accident?
+Have You Been Injured In A Kansas City Area Car Accident?

-If you’ve been injured in a tractor trailer accident you need to speak with an experienced truck accident attorney as soon as possible.
-Please contact us online or call our Kansas City office directly at 816.471.5111 to schedule your free consultation.
+If you’ve been injured in a car accident you need to speak with an experienced car accident lawyer as soon as possible.
+Contact us online or call our Kansas City office directly at 816.471.5111 to schedule your free consultation.